EmmanuelNiyonshuti/AirBnB_clone/README.md

 - show
 - create
 - update
+- count

 Additionally, the following actions can be performed as part of the command-line interpreter's implementation, coupled with the backend and file storage system:

 - Creating new objects (e.g., a new User or a new Place)
 - Retrieving an object from a file, a database, etc.
 - Destroying an object
+- Counting the number of objects.
 ## Getting Started

 These instructions will help you set up a copy of the project on your local machine (Linux distro) for development and testing purposes.